Malvern Preparatory School: Lacrosse, baseball and cross country

-In 2015, the Malvern Prep Varsity Baseball team won the Inter-ac for the fifth straight year, thus completing the "Five Peat".

 Rowing

 In 2004, the varsity quad won its first SRA National title in addition to a USRowing National Youth Invitational Championship, Philadelphia City Championship, and a second-place finish at the Stotesbury Cup.
 In the summer of 2004, the team elected to train together.
 Two of its varsity quad members, Pat Ryan and Justin Teti, represented the United States at the Junior World Championships in Banyoles, Spain, in the double event.

 In 2005 the varsity squad won the Stotesbury Cup and repeated its victories at SRA Nationals and the USRowing Youth Invitational.
 Again the following summer, the team continued to train together and competed at the prestigious Henley Royal Regatta in England, where they advanced to the quarterfinals.

-In 2007 the Malvern Varsity Quad won the triple crown, coming in first place at the Philadelphia City Championship and again repeating victories at SRA Nationals and the Stotesbury Cup Regatta.
+In 2007 the Malvern varsity quad won the triple crown, coming in first place at the Philadelphia City Championship and again repeating victories at SRA Nationals and the Stotesbury Cup Regatta.
 They also traveled overseas to compete at the Henley Royal Regatta.
 The varsity quad made it to the quarterfinals of the Fawley Challenge Cup Event.

-In 2008 the Varsity Quad went undefeated, won at Philadelphia City Championship, SRA Nationals, Stotesbury Cup, USRowing Youth Nationals, and have made it to the semifinals of the Fawley Challenge Cup before losing.
-They also were selected to represent the United States at the Can Am Mex cup.
+In 2008 the varsity quad went undefeated, won at Philadelphia City Championship, SRA Nationals, Stotesbury Cup, USRowing Youth Nationals, and made it to the semifinals of the Fawley Challenge Cup before losing.
+They also were selected to represent the United States at the CanAmMex Cup.

+In 2009, 2010, and 2011, Malvern's varsity quad won the triple crown, going three straight years without losing in the men's varsity quad event for City Championships, Stotesbury Cup, and SRAA Nationals.

+In 2012, the varsity quad won at Philadelphia City Championship and SRAA Nationals.

-In 2013 the Varsity Heavyweight Quad of Christian Frey, Alex Stozcko, Jim Sincavage, and Christopher White won an SRA National Championship.
+In 2013 the varsity heavyweight quad of Christian Frey, Alex Stozcko, Jim Sincavage, and Christopher White won the Stotesbury Cup, along with the SRAA National Championship.

-In 2014 The Varsity Heavyweight Quad followed up with another SRA National Championship with a crew of Jim Sincavage, Christian Frey, C White, and Jackson Connor.
+In 2014 the varsity heavyweight quad followed up with another SRAA National Championship with a crew of Jim Sincavage, Christian Frey, C White, and Jackson Connor.